 The Discussion Blog on our member site is a dynamic place of exchange.
 Members dialogue with experts and sometimes other members in the field of family intervention for addicted loved ones.
-In this post, Laurie MacDougall, AiR member and blogger, responds to the following member comment:
+In this post, Laurie MacDougall, Allies in Recovery member and blogger, responds to the following member comment:

 This has been so good to read.
 I have been dealing with my son, and no matter what has been tried (believe me many things have been tried) he just won’t stop his heroin use and other addictions.
 I have focused so much on him that I forget the other things around me that have been good.
 I have an older son and husband who have both been in recovery, one from drugs and the other alcohol, for quite some time now.
 I guess I forget how much I appreciate that.
 I also have a daughter with whom I’ve never had a problem and she is wonderful.
 One just tends to focus on the problem and not the happy things in life.

 I cry every day, but never in front of anyone.
 I have been dealing with addiction problems for at least 15 years and believe me I have been through everything imaginable.
 I have even had helicopters over my house and 5 State Police cars with sniffing dogs looking for my son.

 I also get comments from family members that I have never done anything to try and help my sons.
 They don’t know what I have done because they have never been interested enough to ever ask me how I was or even see what I was doing.
 All I have ever heard from them is how it is all my fault.

 I have focused so much on my children and the addiction, that I have forgotten how it is to live and have fun.
 The most joy I get out of life is going to work.
 I have for the last couple of months tried doing more things and enjoying myself.
 I would like to enjoy the rest of my life.
 But I feel like I am in a vicious circle.
 I am going to try doing small things and start from the beginning again so that I can try and feel better each day.